 You do not necessarily need to avoid hot food or drinks like coffee or soup.
 If you can consume it, chances are it is not hot enough to warp your dentures.

-Soak them While you Sleep
+Soak them While You Sleep

 Give your gums a rest from wearing dentures.
 The best time to do this is overnight.
 However, you need to soak your dentures in water or a denture solution when you are not wearing them.
-This will prevent the acrylic from drying out and keep them free of bacteria.

 Rinse after Every Meal